Toa Payoh ritual murders: Adrian Lim

-Tan Mui Choo
+Catherine Tan Mui Choo

 Born in 1953 or 1954, Catherine Tan Mui Choo (陈梅珠 (陳梅珠, Chén Méizhū, can4 mui4 zyu1)) was the eldest of four children.
 She was neglected by her parents who focused their attention on her brothers and sent her away at 13 years old to a vocational centre.

 At 17 years old, Tan lost her grandmother, the only family member whom she was close to and was devoted to.
 Estranged from family, and young with little education and skills, the teenager started working at a bar to earn a living.

 At 20 years old, she was referred by a coworker to Lim for help with depression and other ailments.
 Tan started visiting him regularly.
 In 1975, Lim, then 33 years old, insisted that the 21-year-old moved into his flat, where he was then living with his then-wife and two children.
-Lim lied to his wife that he was not having an affair with Tan, swearing an oath of denial before a picture of Jesus Christ.
-However, the wife discovered the truth and moved out with their children a few days later, divorcing Lim in 1976.
+The wife moved out with their children a few days later, and divorced Lim in 1976.

 Lim quit his Rediffusion job and became a full-time medium.
 He enjoyed brisk business, at one point receiving S$6,000–7,000 (US$2,838–3,311) a month from a single client.

 In June 1977, Lim and Tan registered their marriage.
 Lim was extremely abusive towards Tan, regularly torturing her with electric shocks, beatings, threats, and lies.
 Lim sexually exploited and financially abused Tan: he forced her into becoming a prostitute and a stripper, and took her earnings.
 She went into further depression, experiencing suicidal thoughts and a sense of worthlessness.
 Lim made Tan convince young female clients to sleep with him.

-Lim's horrific abuse extended to Tan's younger siblings.
+Lim's torture extended to Tan's younger siblings.
 Lim forced Tan's younger sister into having sex with him and Tan, and forced the girl into prostitution too.
 Demanding Tan to have sex with younger males to preserve her youth, Lim pressured her into having sex with her 16-year-old brother regularly for over one year.
 He also forced her into having sex with another teenager.